Childless at the End of Life: What Nobody Tells You

 Charlotte Dixon — wills and probate solicitor and lifetime lawyer

-Professor Gail Letherby — sociologist and researcher specialising in childlessness, identity and the life course
+Professor Gayle Letherby — sociologist and researcher specialising in childlessness, identity and the life course

 Penny Shepherd — coordinator of Ageing Without Children East Kent and trustee of the Aging Without Children (AWOC) charity